 Assets

-We summarized all the assets and library used in the code.
-The attached files can be found in the corresponding folders: green – “/data”; pink – “/image” blue items are external libraries or Mapbox tile sets.
+We summarized all the assets and library used in the code in an excel spread sheet.
+The attached files can be found in the corresponding folders: green – “/data” files; pink – “/image” files, and the blue items are external libraries or Mapbox tile sets.